Mohammed-Abdelhady/Demonstrates-a-linked-list-for-numbers./README.md

-practice at linked list
+practice at linked list Data structures

-Demonstrates a linked list for number function
+Demonstrates a linked list for number .

+function
 1 - delete
 2 - insert